 Rural: Romanians traditionally lived on farms averaging 12 acres or less.
-Early in the communist era, the government abolished private land ownership (see p.
-17 of History and Myth) in an attempt to transform villages into collective farms called "agro-technical centers."
+Early in the communist era, the government abolished private land ownership (see History and Myth) in an attempt to transform villages into collective farms called "agrotechnical centers."
 Despite some changes, these efforts did not permanently transform rural housing traditions, and many Romanians still occupy rural farmhouses.